TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

         }
     }

-In the extension we ship the TypoScript example **"Search - (Example) dateRange facet with jquery ui datepicker on created field"** that shows how to configure a dateRange facet and load all required javascript files.
+In the extension we ship the TypoScript example **"Search - (Example) dateRange facet with jQuery UI datepicker on created field"** that shows how to configure a dateRange facet and load all required javascript files.

 When you include this template a date range facet will be shown in the frontend that we look like this: